symblai/mapping-sentiments-to-emojis/README.md

 ## Conclusion
 You application interprets sentiments from Symbl.ai's Conversation API Message API with the /message's API's parameter for `sentiments` set to `true`.
 After making calls to the Message API, your application interprets the messages with scores below -0.3 as 😞, the messages with scores above 0.3 as 😃, the messages between those scores as 😐.
-It demonstrates how Symbl.ai's Conversation Intelligence API platform empowers developers to connect, transform or visualize conversation data in real-time with little to no coding.
+It demonstrates how Symbl.ai's Conversation Intelligence API platform empowers developers to connect, transform or visualize conversation data in real-time streaming applications.

 ## Community